mliszcz/msc-thesis/thesis/chapters/02-state-of-the-art.md

 The mTango architecture consists of a few loosely coupled components.
 There is a server part, called *mTangoREST server*, which interacts directly with TANGO and exposes its APIs via a RESTful gateway.
-The clients connect directly to this server via HTTP protocol. mTango ships with two clients.
-The First one is called *mTangoREST client* and is written in Java.
+The clients connect directly to this server via HTTP protocol. mTango offers two clients.
+The first one is called *mTangoREST client* and is written in Java.
 The second client, called *jsTangORB* is written in Javascript and runs in web browsers.
 On top of this browser-based client there is a UI layer, called *mTangoUI*.
 The architecture